O'Donoghue v. United States: Reactions

 [T]he reduction of judges' salaries, the performance by courts of administrative functions, and the extent of the Supreme Court's appellate powers, are, in the last analysis, questions involving entirely different considerations.
 There is no practical reason why the solutions of any one of them should control the determination of the others.
 Indeed, the very absence of a rigid, legal doctrine clearly stating each problem in terms of the others is a virtue.
 For where too much logic leads only to confusion of issues, it is better that the Court be entirely free to decide each case upon its individual merits.

 As to specific errors in the court's reasoning, Professor James E. Pfander of Northwestern University has explained the deep flaws of this case's historical representations.
-For example, the court's references to the implied life tenure of territorial courts were completely ahistorical: those courts had life tenure because they incorporated the Northwest Ordinance, which explicitly specified life tenure for judges.
+For example, the court's references to the implied life tenure of territorial courts were completely ahistorical: those courts had life tenure because they were subject to the Northwest Ordinance, which explicitly specified life tenure for judges.
 Pfander also explained that the acts of Congress that created the District's courts could not have been intended to make them Article III courts because they followed conventions that distinguished Article I tribunals from Article III courts at the time; for instance, the act creating the original Circuit Court specified that the court had powers described "by law".
 Nevertheless, in the wake of O'Donoghue, it is not difficult to find accounts that simply accept the court's historical representations as true and claim that Congress created the District judiciary as Article III courts from the beginning.